chrys-exaucet/Parking-Management/README.md

-# Parking-Management
+# Valet Parking
-IntelliPark, a C - based console app for parking cars management
+A C - based console app for managing  cars in a parking.

-## Demo
-You can find a comprehensive demo [here](assets/).

 ## Run
 - Create a project in your favourite IDE
 - Include src files
 - build and run your app

+## Demo
+You can find a comprehensive demo [here](assets/).

-Any trouble or insight? feel free to open an issue.
+`Any trouble or insight? feel free to open an issue`.